albertdiones/coding_10min_a_day/README.md

 (10 minutes per day)

 ## Beginner Tasks
-1. declare 2 string variables, 1 is hello, 1 is world, concatenate to say hello world
-2. Trim whitespace from strings
-3. capitalize, uppercase-all and lowercase-all strings
-4. concatenate integer, float, boolean and string
-5. convert array to a comma separated string
-6. declare 5 integers and output each of the digits in each integer in each line
-7. Create a function roll() that generates 2 numbers between 1 to 6
-8. Create function: add(x,y) that returns the sum of 2 numbers
-9. Create a function square(x) that returns the square of the number
-10. Create a function greater(x,y,z) that returns which of the 3 given numbers are greater (using > or < signs)
-11. Ask for an float number input and output it as rounded number
-12. Check if a string contains a substring (5 test set)
-13. print out current date/time
-14. print out current unix timestamp in seconds and milliseconds using built in functions if available
-15. print out a date/time on a different timezone
-16. for loop: list of time on different timezones (use associative array or standard object)
-17. add new timezones on the list on previous task using array_push() and array_unshift() equivalent
-18. complete 24 timezones list (numeric array of objects/assoc array)
-19. remove 2 random timezones from the timezone list on the previous task
-20. Loop through the 24 timezone list, and search for the timezone of the running machine, then output, and break the loop using "break" keyword or it's equivalent
-21. add 1 hour interval to current time and output (date/time manipulation [oop??])
-22. get date yesterday and output (date/time manipulation [substraction and rounding off])
-23. output remaining seconds on the current day
-24. get remaining milliseconds of current the day
-25. get remaining microseconds of the current day
-26. ask for a year input and output if it's a leap year or not using built in functions if possible
-27. ask for date input and convert to unix timestamp
-28. ask for 2 date inputs, and output which one is greater, use ternary operator or it's equivalent to do this.
-29. new: Create a function to calculate the cube of a number
-30. ask for input and tell how old it is in days (rounded off) [substraction, division]
-31. ask for date input and tell how many days remaining until said date, but throw an error if it's a not future date (substraction, division, exceptions/error logging)
-32. output fibonacci sequence (base 1) on each keypress
+1. setup environment/compiler and print out hello world
+2. declare 2 string variables, 1 is hello, 1 is world, concatenate to say hello world
+3. Trim whitespace from strings
+4. capitalize, uppercase-all and lowercase-all strings
+5. concatenate integer, float, boolean and string
+6. convert array to a comma separated string
+7. declare 5 integers and output each of the digits in each integer in each line
+8. Create a function roll() that generates 2 numbers between 1 to 6
+9. Create function: add(x,y) that returns the sum of 2 numbers
+10. Create a function square(x) that returns the square of the number
+11. Create a function greater(x,y,z) that returns which of the 3 given numbers are greater (using > or < signs)
+12. Ask for an float number input and output it as rounded number
+13. Check if a string contains a substring (5 test set)
+14. print out current date/time
+15. print out current unix timestamp in seconds and milliseconds using built in functions if available
+16. print out a date/time on a different timezone
+17. for loop: list of time on different timezones (use associative array or standard object)
+18. add new timezones on the list on previous task using array_push() and array_unshift() equivalent
+19. complete 24 timezones list (numeric array of objects/assoc array)
+20. remove 2 random timezones from the timezone list on the previous task
+21. Loop through the 24 timezone list, and search for the timezone of the running machine, then output, and break the loop using "break" keyword or it's equivalent
+22. add 1 hour interval to current time and output (date/time manipulation [oop??])
+23. get date yesterday and output (date/time manipulation [substraction and rounding off])
+24. output remaining seconds on the current day
+25. get remaining milliseconds of current the day
+26. get remaining microseconds of the current day
+27. ask for a year input and output if it's a leap year or not using built in functions if possible
+28. ask for date input and convert to unix timestamp
+29. ask for 2 date inputs, and output which one is greater, use ternary operator or it's equivalent to do this.
+30. new: Create a function to calculate the cube of a number
+31. ask for input and tell how old it is in days (rounded off) [substraction, division]
+32. ask for date input and tell how many days remaining until said date, but throw an error if it's a not future date (substraction, division, exceptions/error logging)
+33. output fibonacci sequence (base 1) on each keypress

 TO be reviewed(some from AI)